The Truth About Mycoplasma and Chickens

 MG is often contracted from wild birds and geese that migrate through the area.
 It then settles into the respiratory tract, and the rest is history.
 This is why it’s important to keep bird feeders out of your chicken coop and run area so that your flock isn’t coming into contact with wild birds.
 MG can also be brought onto your property from other people’s clothing and shoes.

-Over 65% of the world’s chicken flocks are often considered carriers of Mycoplasma.
+Over 65 percent of the world’s chicken flocks are often considered carriers of Mycoplasma.
 These chickens will not show symptoms of the bacteria until they become stressed — either due to molting, lack of protein, moving to a new coop or property, or even a stressful predator attack.

 I can remember the first time we dealt with MG.
 We bought our very first set of chickens from a chicken swap in town.
 Upon bringing the chickens home, within 24 hours one of them became extremely ill.
 She had foamy eyes, she started coughing, and she simply wasn’t doing well.
 We ended up having to cull her.